yfnaji/xLog/README.md

 <h2 id="output">Output</h2>

-You can specify which function you want to use to output your prompts.
+You can specify which function you want to use to output your prompts using the `func` parameter.
 The built-in `print` function is used by default.

-For example:
+For example, if we want to use `logging.warning`:

 ```
 from xlog import xLog